 - Opera: color controls are available under Settings/Preferences.
 (It is more complicated than in IE and Firefox to ensure that your color settings overwrite those of web pages.)

-Browsers lacking color controls (2010 browser version on Windows PC)
+Browsers lacking color controls

 - Safari: automated color modifications are not available.
 However, more advanced users can modify browser settings for color in View/Preferences by applying a custom Cascading Style Sheet.
 This is not a straightforward setting to enable.
 Hopefully this will be corrected in future versions of the browser.